 Sunday afternoon: Castlemaine

-Meander home via Castlemaine's gallery and markets, fuelling your creative pursuits with local coffee, brews and menus.
+Meander home via Castlemaine's gallery and markets, fuelling your creative pursuits with local brews and menus.

 Wander the landscapes at Castlemaine Art Museum, home to a specialist collection of traditional and contemporary Australian art.
 Venture to creative hub The Mill for seemingly endless stalls of upcycled, vintage and bespoke local treasures, from clothing and coffee to furniture and beer.

-For further, sustainable sustenance, wander over to The Local, before wandering back to Melbourne.
+For further, sustainable sustenance, stop at The Local before wandering back to Melbourne.

 See: Castlemaine Art Museum, The Mill